Yahoo-Mike/recovery_device_lenovo_X605F/README.md

 # TWRP device tree for Lenovo Smart Tab M10 wifi (TB-X605F)

 ## Release info
-DO NOT INSTALL - COMPLETELY AT YOUR OWN RISK

 This is still in development.
 It is currently pre-alpha.
-There's a lot of testing to do.
+Install at your own risk.

 This is an unofficial build.